jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 ### Create a low-level interface

-Before writing a MathOptInterface, you first need to be able to call the solver from Julia.
+Before writing a MathOptInterface wrapper, you first need to be able to call the solver from Julia.

 #### Wrapping solvers written in Julia